SirCryptic/bo/README.md

 ### ⚔️ Weapon Images in Camo Tracker
 - [❌] Add images for all weapons in the camo tracker.
 - [❌] Ensure proper display and scaling of weapon images in the tracker UI.
-- [❌] ensure all camo challenges and weapon categories are updated.
+- [➖] ensure all camo challenges and weapon categories are updated. (season 2 weapons missing)

 ### 🌐 Global Progress
-- [❌] Implement global progress tracking for the entire Project BO suite.
+- [➖] Implement global progress tracking for the entire Project BO suite.
+(Still Needs Work)
 - [❌] Enable progress syncing across devices (if applicable, although i highly doubt this will ever be a feature).

 ### 📝 Finish and Update All Quest Checklists